jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 **Product -> BMS:** When changes are made in the product that would affect the BMS data, these changes are sent to the current billing provider over HTTP using service clients (e.g. via the `ChargebeeHttpServiceClient`).

-**BMS -> Product:** When data changes changes in the BMS, these changed will need to be sent to the product's `Subscriptions` API, via webhooks events, and the internal state maintained by the product about the subscriptions in the BMS must be updated.
+**BMS -> Product:** When data changes in the BMS, these changed will need to be sent to the product's `Subscriptions` API, via webhooks events, and the internal state maintained by the product about the subscriptions in the BMS must be updated.

-> See the `ChargebeeWebhookService` for how we handle webhooks from www.Chargebee.com, and see how the data that is kept for the Chargebee BMS (`ChargebeeStateInterpreter`), might be different than the set of data kept for, say a Stripe Connect BMS.
+> See the `ChargebeeWebhookService` for how we handle webhooks from www.Chargebee.com, and see how the data that is kept for the Chargebee BMS (`ChargebeeStateInterpreter`), might be different from the set of data kept for, say a Stripe Connect BMS.

 # Implementation